Joyboy-91/Single-Cell-RNA-Sequencing-Tutorial/README.md

 **Pandas (v2.2.3) & NumPy (v2.2+)** Core Python libraries used for metadata manipulation, sparse matrix operations, and numerical computations (e.g., root cell identification for pseudotime).

+**Seaborn (v0.13.2)** A high-level statistical data visualization library built on top of Matplotlib.
+Working alongside Scanpy's built-in plotting suite, it provides the underlying aesthetic frameworks and advanced color mapping needed to generate clean, publication-ready graphics, particularly for the pre- and post-filter QC violin plots.

 **Matplotlib (v3.10.0) & Seaborn (v0.13.2)** Used to generate all publication-ready visualizations, including t-SNE split plots, gene expression dot plots, and pseudotime distribution scatter plots.

+**SciPy (v1.15)** A fundamental scientific computing library utilized extensively for handling large, memory-efficient sparse matrices (scipy.sparse).
+The pipeline explicitly incorporates a custom ravel monkey patch for the csr_matrix to maintain compatibility with modern NumPy versions and prevent errors during array flattening.

 **pathlib (Built-in, Python 3.10)** A standard Python library used for object-oriented filesystem path manipulation.
 It ensures cross-platform compatibility (Windows, macOS, Linux) when loading raw data and automatically creates the necessary `results/` output directories.

 **sys (Built-in, Python 3.10)** Used for system-specific parameters and functions.
 In this pipeline, it is specifically utilized for "monkey patching" `sys.modules` to dynamically redirect standard `fa2` calls to the `fa2_modified` library.

+**umap-learn (v0.5.7)** The core mathematical engine that powers the Uniform Manifold Approximation and Projection (UMAP) algorithm.
+It is called by Scanpy to reduce the high-dimensional transcriptome data into a 2D representation, effectively preserving both the global topological structure and local cellular neighborhoods.

+**scikit-misc (v0.5.2)** An essential statistical backend required by Scanpy to identify highly variable genes using the "seurat_v3" flavor.
+It performs the necessary LOESS (Locally Estimated Scatterplot Smoothing) regression and variance calculations to feature-select the most biologically relevant genes prior to PCA and clustering.

 ---